nsthompson/instruqt-workflows/README.md

-# wwt-instruqt-workflows
+# instruqt-workflows

-This repo contains shared Github Action Workflows for labs being hosted on the Instruqt platform.
+This repo contains shared Github Action Workflows for tracks hosted on the Instruqt platform.

 ## Calling a reusable workflow